My Origin Story

 My first real job in London was commission-only field sales.
 You remember those shopping centre stands where people sign you up for broadband?
 That was me.

 The company paid minimum wage for two weeks of training.
-After that, you were on your own—it was sink or swim.
+After that, you were on your own.
+Sink or swim.
 You'd be part of a team, similar to a multi-level marketing model.
 There was a team leader, someone on the team who was more experienced to look after you, and if you did well, you could eventually build your own team.

-It was the most challenging work I've ever done.
+It was the hardest work I've ever done.
 My English was rough.
 I had an accent.
 Convincing strangers to sign up for a direct debit on the spot was not easy.
 Some days I did alright.
 Some days I made nothing.

 For six or seven months, I worked two jobs.
 Sales during the day.
 Pub shifts in the evenings and weekends.

 I'd wake at 6am to reach some distant shopping centre outside London by 8am.
 Home by 4pm.
 At the pub by 6pm.
 Home around midnight.
-On weekends, I'd start at the pub at noon and work until late into the evening.
+Weekends, I'd start at the pub at noon and work until late evening.

 I talked to hundreds of people every day.
 Many told me to fuck off.

-Those skills turned out to be more useful than anything I learned in university.
-Same lesson as boxing, really—just translated to business.
+Those months taught me how to handle rejection without falling apart, how to approach strangers and start conversations, the importance of following a system, and how to stay motivated even when everything tells you to quit.
+Same lesson as boxing, really, just translated to business.
 Keep grinding.
 Deal with rejection.
 Develop thick skin.
-Sales (in a broader sense) is one of the most critical life skills, and most people never learn it because they're afraid to hear "no."
+Sales is one of the most important skills in life, and most people never learn it because they're afraid to hear "no."

 Into the City